xerrf/Learning-React/lists-conditionals/README.md

 ```

 ## Lists
 Use the JS array `map()` function to map elements from arrays into components (or whatever else you want). `map()` takes a function as an argument.
 This function can have two arguments itself.
 The first is a variable to that is used to refernce each element in the array.
-The second is a optional and is used to keep track of the index of the array as it is being iterated over. **Note** that when using two arguments, they must be wrapped in `()`.
+The second is optional and is used to keep track of the index of the array as it is being iterated over. **Note** that when using two arguments, they must be wrapped in `()`.
 ```
 this.state.persons.map( (person, index) => {
   return <Person